13pixlar/sticky-list/readme.txt

 4. Front end list

 == Changelog ==

+= 1.2.9 =
+* Add css-classes to view, edit, delete, update and post links

 = 1.2.8 =
 * Feature: Display list entries only to a selected role